darahvia/CS22-Final-Project/README.md

 3. Timetable Schedule
    Organize the calendar timetable in the order:
    1. Scheduled tasks
-   2. Highest Priority
+   2. Highest Priority (depends on input sequence)
-   3. Lowest Priority
+   3. Lowest Priority  (depends on input sequence)

+notes:
+user may add rest time after every task
+Priority	Note
+1	start of assignment to deadline
+2	(deadline - start) /  2 to deadline
+3	day of deadline